PabloCatalan/inducers/README.md

 ## 🚀 Getting Started

 The analysis is provided in a Python Notebook (`.ipynb`).
-To ensure the Bayesian samplers run correctly, you should set up a dedicated environment.
+To ensure the Bayesian samplers run correctly, we recommend using the provided Conda environment file.

 ### Prerequisites